Curriculum & Academics

 - Collaborative/Shared Care with Family Physicians, specialists, and any other mental health professionals (2 blocks)

 - Supervised experience in the care of patients with severe and persistent mental illness (SPMI) (3-6 blocks)

 - Supervised experience in the care of patients in Addictions-Psychiatry (3-6 blocks)

 PGY 5 (senior residency) (Traditional Stream)

 Selectives (6-7 blocks): Child and Adolescent, Geriatrics, Forensics, Research, Psychotherapies, Development Disabilities, Addictions, Rural and Remote Psychiatry.
 Six months of selective in Psychiatry: preferably one content area, but may be comprised of two content areas with experience of no less than three months each.

 Electives (6-7 blocks): Research in psychiatry, Internal Medicine, Neurology, and or any other branch of medicine related to Psychiatry.
 More than one practice area may be chosen but the duration of any experience must not be less than 2 months each.

-Academic half day sessions occur weekly throughout the year during protected time from clinical duties in the PGY1 year and full day in PGY2-5 years.
+Academic half day sessions occur weekly throughout the year during protected time from clinical duties in the PGY1 year and full day in PGY2-4 years.
 Residents will also have the opportunity to participate in local community educational rounds, presentations, journal clubs and rounds through the Ontario Telemedicine Network when stationed outside their main training site.

 Residents are expected to present a research project or a scholarly activity during their residency.
 Expert guidance and funding for research will be available through the faculty members.
 Residents will also present at Research Day (usually in June).